jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 As you build up habits and realize the parts that the model is going to consistently get wrong, you absolutely need to record your findings.
-I started out with `README.md` files - I moved to Cursor Rules, which are affectively the same thing, but with a front matter-style block to tell the agent when to attach the rules to the context automatically.
-I've found that the rules are somewhat inconsistently applied, but I'm confident thats going to get better.
+I started out with `README.md` files - I moved to Cursor Rules, which are effectively the same thing, but with a front matter-style block to tell the agent when to attach the rules to the context automatically.
+I've found that the rules are somewhat inconsistently applied, but I'm confident that's going to get better.

 As you learn the shortcomings, you are basically shoring these up with a context aware system prompt.
 Start investing in this immediately and you'll only have to